 The Club currently holds a lease for the land the Club and bowling Club is built upon.
-The lease is considered to be not at arm's length hence the directors have elected not to record the lease in accordance with the requirements of the standards AASB16 Leases.
+The lease is considered to be not at arm's length (Refer to Note 7 for detail on the Leases) hence the directors have elected not to record the lease in accordance with the requirements of the standards AASB16 Leases.